-- Parent contact.

 - Verbal reprimand.

 - Work detail.

 - Withdrawal of privileges which may include, but not be limited to, participation in extracurricular activities and/or parking privileges.

 - Confiscation of unauthorized devices, objects and/or substances.

 - Return of property, payment for the same, or restitution for damages.

-- Detention or private meal.
+- Detention (parent/legal guardian contact required).

 - Behavior plan/contract.

-- Counseling and direction, including reteaching or other instruction.
+- Counseling and direction.

 - In-school/dormitory suspension.

 - Referral to law enforcement.

-- Restorative practices. - Other school/dormitory-based consequences as deemed appropriate by the administration.
+- Other school/dormitory-based consequences as deemed appropriate by the administration.